alephdata/awesome-ftm/docs/index.md

 Tools and frameworks for _cleaning_ and _validating_ FollowTheMoney data.

-- [rigour](https://opensanctions.github.io/rigour/) – Data cleaning and validation functions for processing various types of text emanating and describing the business world
+- [rigour](https://opensanctions.github.io/rigour/) – Data cleaning and validation functions for processing various types of text emanating and describing the business world, base to `followthemoney`.
 - [countrynames](https://github.com/opensanctions/countrynames/) – This library helps with the mapping of country names to their respective two or three letter codes
 - [prefixdate](https://github.com/pudo/prefixdate) – a helper class to parse dates with varied degrees of precision
 - [datapatch](https://github.com/opensanctions/datapatch) – A Python library for defining rule-based overrides on messy data